IngeborgArdoe/training/foundation_Genus_10/exercise-05-1.md

 ### 5.1.4 Delete Contact
 1. Add a new Client Action "Delete Contact" in the Company Module.
 Define a Public Interface Data Source for Contact.
 The data source should be input, max occurence One and Required.

-2. In the Action Flow, add the Effect "Delete Objects" and set data binding to the Contact data source.
+2. In the Action Flow, add the Effect "Delete Objects" and set data binding to the Contact data source, ensure that the data set is available in the public interface.

 3. Return to the Contact View in the Company Module.
 Highlight the Table-level in the Control View (Ctrl+Shift+L).
 Navigate to "Context Menu" on the right hand side.